magdalenarussell/microhomology/README.md

 ### Level 1 model (2 months):

-Model only trimming, no N insertions.
+Model only trimming, no N insertions with uniform V,D,J gene usage distribution.
 Identify relationship between trimming and microhomology.

 #### Test

 Does this model fit the no-N-insertion data better than the current existing model?
+Do we need to explicitly model V, D, J gene usage?

 #### How do we decide to move onto the next stage?